andyegli/daysave.app/README.md

 // README.md
 # daysave.app v1.0.1

+This project is under active development and by no means stable.

+It represents my current work as part of FutureSkills cource I am currently participating

+## What is daysave.app

-A privacy-focused web application for managing content and contacts, with support for web, mobile, and browser extensions.
+A privacy-focused web application for managing social media content support for web, mobile, and browser extensions.

 ## Setup